gvcallen/parax/README.md

 - Bayesian inference for probabilistic modeling
 - Combinations of these

 Note that Parax is *not a framework*, though it can be used to make one.
-Rather, it is focused extendability and interoperability with other JAX libraries (especially [Equinox](https://github.com/patrick-kidger/equinox)).
+Rather, it is focused on extendability and interoperability with other JAX libraries (especially [Equinox](https://github.com/patrick-kidger/equinox)).

 ## Installation
 Parax can be installed using pip: